JasherIO/jasher.io/src/data/blog/2018-12-06-arlington-hosts-crl-national-championship-saturday.md

 **Ballistix Brawl** Season 2 concludes next Monday, December 10th, with the [finals](https://liquipedia.net/rocketleague/Ballistix/Brawl/Season_2).

 Last Tuesday **Minor League Doubles** released an announcement detailing their plans for the next season.
-They are expanding from the two current league, Academy and Champion, to four leagues: Academy, Champion, Grand Champion, and an unannounced fourth.
+They are expanding from two leagues, Academy and Champion, to four leagues: Academy, Champion, Grand Champion, and an unannounced fourth.
 They are also introducing affiliate streams to allow players to broadcast their games.
 [Read more...](https://www.mldoubles.com/single-post/2018/12/04/MLD-Update)

 **CStarLeague** announced a $10,000 prize pool collegiate league for Spring 2018.
 [Read more...](https://cstarleague.com/rl/news_articles/964)